techiediaries/techiediaries/_posts/2020/angular-9/2020-03-26-html-download-attribute-typescript-angular-9-example.md

 HTML 5 provides many features that are less known by developers but can be useful for quickly solving common development problems.

+See also how to [upload forms with FormData and TypeScript](https://www.techiediaries.com/typescript-formdata-example-queryselector-onsubmit/).

 ## What's the Download Attribute in HTML 5?

 One of these HTML 5 features is the download attribute which enables developers to use a different file download name other than the name in the URL and even force the downloading of a file by the browser which was only possible via server code before that.